Savings Goal Calculator

 What does the Savings Goal Calculator determine?

-The Savings Goal Calculator helps you determine how long it will take to reach a specific financial target, given your current savings, planned monthly contributions, and an expected annual interest rate.
-It also shows the total contributions made and the interest earned, providing a clear roadmap to achieving your financial objectives.
+The Savings Goal Calculator determines how long it takes to reach a specific financial target given your current savings, monthly contributions, and expected interest rate.
+It shows time to goal (45 months for a $20,000 goal with $5,000 saved and $300/month at 4%), total contributions, interest earned, and the monthly amount needed for a 5-year timeline.

 How does compound interest affect my time to goal?

-What is a 'Required for 5-Year Goal' output?
+What is the 'Required for 5-Year Goal' output?

 How accurate are the time to goal projections?